 About the BIMBY Project

-The David Suzuki Foundation launched the BIMBY (Bees in My Backyard) project last spring.
-The joint citizen science campaign with University of Toronto-Scarborough researchers will study Toronto’s more than 350 species of wild bees.
+The David Suzuki Foundation launched BIMBY (Bees in My Backyard) in 2018.
+It’s a joint citizen science project with University of Toronto Scarborough researchers to study Toronto’s more than 350 wild bee species.

-More than 100 households were recruited to participate by creating “wild bee sanctuaries” in their gardens, installing custom-made wild bee hotels and monitoring bees that visit from May to October.
+In 2018, we recruited more than 100 households to take part.
+They created “wild bee sanctuaries” in their gardens, installed custom-made wild bee hotels and monitored visiting bees from May through October.

 The BIMBY Project will help citizen scientists in Toronto identify wild bees, like mason and leaf-cutter bees, that visit their yards, while collecting valuable information for the research team.